-Advanced work in the area of theatre production.
-May be taken more than one semester for credit as topic varies.
-Topics include design, production, direction, performance and criticism.
-Offered annually.
-Prereq: permission of instructor.
+Advanced work in areas of theatre production.
+May be taken for credit more than one semester as the topics change.
+Topics include stage management, costume and make-up, scenic painting, stage voice, careers in theatre.
+Offered annually with different topics.
+Prereq: THEA 120.